On Achievable Rates of Line Networks with Generalized Batched Network Coding: Line Networks and Generalized Batched Network Coding

-Let $M$ be positive integers, and let $\mc A$ be a finite set, called the \emph{batch alphabet}.
-A batched code has an outer code and an inner code described as follows.
-The source node encodes a finite set of distinct messages $\mathcal{M}$.
-The outer code of a batched code, performed at the source node, encodes a message in $\mathcal{M}$ and generates a number of batches, each of which has $M$ symbols from $\mathcal{A}$.
-Here $M$ is called the \emph{batch size}.
+A \emph{Generalized Batched Network Code} (GBNC) comprises an outer code and an inner code.
+The outer code, executed at the source node, encodes a message from a finite set and generates multiple batches, each containing $M$ symbols from a finite set $\mathcal{A}$.
+The parameter $M$ is known as the \emph{batch size}.
+The inner code operates on individual batches separately, employing recoding operations at nodes $0, 1, \ldots, {L-1}$.

-Let $N$ be a positive integer called the \emph{inner block-length}.
-The inner code of a batched code is performed on different batches separately, and is formed by the following operations at nodes $0,1,\ldots, {L-1}$, which are also called \emph{recoding}. \begin{itemize} \item At the source node that generates the batches, recoding is performed on the original $M$ symbols of a batch to generate $N$ recoded symbols (in $\Qin$) to be transmitted on the outgoing link of the source node. \item At an intermediate network node $\ell$ that does not need to decode the input symbols, recoding is performed on the received symbols (in $\Qout$) belonging to the same batch to generate $N$ recoded symbols (in $\Qin$) to be transmitted on the outgoing link of node $\ell$. \end{itemize} In general, the number of recoded symbols transmitted by different nodes can be different.
-Here we assume that they are all the same for the simplicity of the discussion.